The Reason You're Not Losing Belly Fat

 (And just so you know, here are the no-sugar-added recipes you'll actually look forward to eating!)

 Many commercial milkshakes, baked goods, and desserts lists salt in sneak forms.
 Ever spotted sodium citrate, sodium erythorbate, sodium phosphate, sodium nitrite, and sodium stearoyl lactylate on an ingredient list?
 Those are all forms of blood-pressure-spiking salt.

 Veer Away from Vegetable Flavors

-What’s the difference between Mission Corn Tortillas and Mission Garden Spinach Herb Wraps?
-The first has a mere 7 mg of sodium each; the second has 440 mg.
-For many products, “vegetable flavor” means little more than some vegetable powder and lots of salt.
-You’ll need a drink after all that sodium—just don’t make it a Coke.
-Click here for the 5 Astonishing Things That Happen to Your Body When You Give Up Soda!
+What's the difference between Mission Corn Tortillas and Mission Garden Spinach Wraps?
+The first has a mere 10 milligrams of sodium per serving while the second has 460 milligrams.
+For many products, "vegetable flavor" means little more than some vegetable powder and lots of salt.
+You'll need a drink after all that sodium—just don't make it a Coke.

 - – 6 Eating Habits To Fast-Track Fat Burning

 - – The 9 Best Foods That Melt Stubborn Belly Fat